Laughable: The One-Liner Show at the Melbourne International Comedy Festival

 Featuring some of Australia’s most inventive artists and cooks such as Pauline Nguyen (Secrets of the Red Lantern) and Indira Naidoo (The Edible Balcony), The Serpent’s Table is a communal celebration of the cultural and culinary richness of Sydney.”
 Visit the Sydney Festival website for more info.

-Australian Institute of Affairs NSW Christmas Party
+Australian Institute of International Affairs (NSW) Christmas Party

 6pm – 8pm Tuesday 3 December, The Glover Cottages at 124 Kent St, Millers Point, Sydney